-The proposed ROW occurs along a moderately traveled paved road accessing residences, a school, and businesses.
-During construction, residents and road users in the vicinity of construction activity may be subject to safety concerns, including increased construction traffic, temporary detours, and changing road conditions.
+The proposed ROW occurs along a moderately traveled dirt road accessing residences.
+During construction, residents living in the vicinity of construction activity may be subject to safety concerns, including increased construction traffic, temporary detours, and changing road conditions.

-Under the No Action Alternative, the proposed ROW would not be approved and McKinley County would not be conducting road improvement or maintenance activities along Telstar Road.
+Under the No Action Alternative, the proposed ROW would not be approved and McKinley County would not be conducting road improvement or maintenance activities along Old Churchrock Mine Road.
 Therefore no direct or indirect impacts to public health and safety would occur.